thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-paper-profiler.md

   <coherent_structure>
     <![CDATA[
-      {Is the reasoning leading to the answer logically coherent and well-structured?}
+      {Is the reasoning leading to the answer logically coherent and well-structured?
+Answer Yes or No}
     ]]>
   <explanation>
     <![CDATA[